 - A study performed for New York state’s energy office found that “green loading zones” in New York City could cost-effectively promote ZECV adoption and help achieve the city’s air quality and GHG goals (source link).

 Transit buses operate most efficiently with dedicated lanes that help improve reliability and performance.
 Allowing zero-emission transit buses to access reserved lanes will help demonstrate the efficacy ZECVs on the most prominent routes and will help further achieve a city or transit agency’s GHG and air quality goals.
+Transit operators may also be able to provide other enhanced services, such as free ridership on zero-emission lines or access to multi-modal hubs to increase zero-emission mobility.

 - Seattle has created physical space on the city’s roads for buses, including a downtown bus tunnel, that will showcase the city’s conversion to all-electric transit buses by 2034 (news link).